paslandau/paslandau.github.io/source/blog/phpstorm-with-vagrant-using-laravel-homestead-on-windows-10.md

     tutorial.
 Although their approach is a little different, so take it as a nice to know :)

 - open up PhpStorm and open the settings via `File > Settings...`
-- enter the search box at the top left, type "PHP" and choose the entry named "PHP" from the resulting list [![Select a new PHP interpreter in PhpStorm](/img/phpstorm-with-vagrant-using-laravel-homestead-on-windows-10/phpstorm/select-php-interpreter.PNG)](/img/phpstorm-with-vagrant-using-laravel-homestead-on-windows-10/phpstorm/select-php-interpreter.PNG)
+- enter the search box at the top left, type "PHP" and choose the entry named "PHP" under "Laguages & Frameworks" from the resulting list
+  [![Select a new PHP interpreter in PhpStorm](/img/phpstorm-with-vagrant-using-laravel-homestead-on-windows-10/phpstorm/select-php-interpreter.PNG)](/img/phpstorm-with-vagrant-using-laravel-homestead-on-windows-10/phpstorm/select-php-interpreter.PNG)
 - click on the "..." next to "Interpreter".
 This opens the interpreter settings for PhpStorm
 - click on the green "+" on the top left and choose "Remote..." to add a new interpreter.
 Technically, vagrant is a